opencv/opencv/modules/core/doc/basic_structures.rst

 ------------
 .. c:function:: template<typename _Tp> MatIterator_<_Tp> Mat::end() template<typename _Tp> MatConstIterator_<_Tp> Mat::end() const

-    Return the matrix iterator, set to the after-last matrix element
+    Returns the matrix iterator and sets it to the after-last matrix element.

 The methods return the matrix read-only or read-write iterators, set to the point following the last matrix element.